yongkanghe/eks-k10/README.md

 ````
 vi setenv.sh
 ````

+Do you have an EKS cluster up running?
+If yes, go to the section 1.
+Otherwise, go to the section 2.

-# To build the labs, run
+# Section 1, to build the labs including EKS cluster, run
 ````
 ./deploy.sh
 ````